isomerpages/gb-assist/_covid-19/time-limited-rrt.md

 ---
-title: Time Limited RRT for Workspaces
+title: Time Limited RRT for Workplaces
 permalink: /timelimitedrrt/
 ---
 ## Time-Limited 8-weeks Rostered Routine Testing (RRT) for workplaces

 As part of the national effort to step up regular testing, firms with employees that work onsite and <b>are not already subject to mandatory RRT</b>, will be eligible to voluntarily apply for 8 Antigen Rapid Test (ART) kits per onsite employee for weekly testing of their staff over a two-month period.
 With these kits, firms are to initiate weekly testing for their onsite staff.
 These tests can be administered by the individuals themselves at home, or at the work premises.

-### Eligible Criteria
+### Eligibility Criteria

 * Staff should not be on any mandatory Polymerase Chain Reaction (PCR) or Fast and Easy Testing (FET) RRT